zadorlab/pynta/docsrc/README.rst

 **lattice_opt_software_kwargs**: this is a dictionary of keyword arguments that should be different from software_kwargs when optimizing the lattice constant

+**fmaxopt**: this is the fmax used for all slab, adsorbate and TS geometry optimization jobs

+**fmaxirc**: this is the fmax used for IRC calculations

 Lastly there are the Pynta energy filter criteria:

 **Eharmtol**: a tolerance such that all TS/adsorbate guesses are always calculated if they have energies less than Emin * Eharmtol